Water accumulation on a roof can lead to undesirable consequences for your property…

 According to Martin J. Fradua of the University of Massachusetts, most roof membranes and roofing materials are water resistant and not completely waterproof.
 This is a critical point to understand when considering potential damage due to water accumulation.
 Even though most flat roof membranes seal water out to some extent, they can only hold up so long, especially of heavy water volumes are sitting on them.

 This means that even the best materials will not help you avoid the ponded water problem.
 Roof design is more important, which is why we recommend choosing a good roofer who can do the work the right way the first time.
-While membrane, flashing, and other material quality is definitely important, you cannot simply buy top of the line materials and expect to avoid water ponding issues.
+While membrane, flashing, and other roof material quality is definitely important, you cannot simply buy top of the line materials and expect to avoid water ponding issues.

 Choosing the best commercial roofer in your city will end up saving you money on unnecessary maintenance, repairs, and expensive phone calls down the road when avoidable damages aren’t covered under warranty because of the job’s craftsmanship.